Sahlqvist formula: Kracht's theorem

-When a Sahlqvist formula is used as an axiom in a normal modal logic, the logic is guaranteed to be complete with respect to the elementary class of frames the axiom defines.
+When a Sahlqvist formula is used as an axiom in a normal modal logic, the logic is guaranteed to be complete with respect to the basic elementary class of frames the axiom defines.
 This result comes from the Sahlqvist completeness theorem [Modal Logic, Blackburn et al., Theorem 4.42].
 But there is also a converse theorem, namely a theorem that states which first-order conditions are the correspondents of Sahlqvist formulas.
 Kracht's theorem states that any Sahlqvist formula locally corresponds to a Kracht formula; and conversely, every Kracht formula is a local first-order correspondent of some Sahlqvist formula which can be effectively obtained from the Kracht formula [Modal Logic, Blackburn et al., Theorem 3.59].